 Submissions shall consist of original work that has not been previously published or is not concurrently under consideration for any other conference, workshop, journal, or other publication with an ISBN, ISSN or DOI number.
 Papers will be peer-reviewed by multiple members of a program committee consisting of experts on pervasive displays.
 All accepted papers will be archived in the ACM Digital Library.

 Papers should be submitted as PDF files via the EasyChair Conference System (link below).

 Posters, Demos, and Videos

-All types of adjunct submissions should be in ACM SIGCONF format (i.e., should not use the SIGCHI Extended Abstracts format) and should not exceed 2 pages (including references).
+Please note: All types of adjunct submissions to be included in the ACM Digital Library should be in ACM SIGCONF format (i.e., should not use the SIGCHI Extended Abstracts format) and should not exceed 2 pages (including references).
 You can download the templates at this link.
 The zip file contains three folders (latex, overleaf, word), each for the three different submission options:

 LaTeX - use the LaTeX template files contained in the "latex" folder.

 Overleaf - an "ACM SIGCONF Conference Proceedings" template is already available in the Overleaf template repository.
 However, we invite the authors to adopt the template available in the "overleaf" folder already customized with the PerDis 2020 details.

 Microsoft Word - Use the main.docx file contained in the "word" folder.
 Authors using MS Word might need to install the required fonts (available in the word folder), often not included in MS Word.